 Yes, I know.
 So you too will betray me?
 The same as Gehrman?

 These contributions included escort work.
-One of the statues from the underground ruins have been erected inside Gehrman’s workshop, suggesting that he has explored the labyrinth.
-With no signs of him having previously gone down there, the old hunter most likely agreed to facilitate Willem’s subsequent expeditions.
+One of the statues from the underground ruins have been erected inside Gehrman’s workshop, suggesting that he explored the labyrinth at some point.
+The first hunter is also responsible for making the bells discovered in the ruins a signal for hunters to cooperate across planes.
+With no obvious access point to the ruins back home, the old hunter most likely agreed to facilitate Willem’s subsequent expeditions from Byrgenwerth.
 The provosts’ servants went mad and might no longer be reliable for such a dangerous trek, whereas Gehrman had the skill and enough help back home to take an absence.
 This way, the school could continue studying the ruins and excavating arcane relics — no less safe than any other field trip.
 The location of the relic Gehrman took back indicates that he hadn’t moved to Byrgenwerth for the duration of this arrangement.
 Willem had more than enough chairs to keep the hunter company after class, so the latter probably made regular visits to confirm their progress or coordinate schedules.

 Outreach to Gehrman in the first place proves that the school didn’t simply confine itself to the local graveyard and what lay underneath.
 Even if hearsay, the stories still circulating within the various regional communities would provide knowledge and context which could be of benefit to the school’s research.
 Such was the case with the Fishing Hamlet.
 That the cloistered villagers even know of Byrgenwerth insinuates some form of introduction.
 Moreover, the hamlet’s statue of man’s metamorphosis also litter the backyard of Willem’s residence — miniatures even ornamenting his office desk.
 The only difference is that additional variants complete the transformation, making the figure resemble the Amygdala statues decorating the adjacent elder god graveyard.
 The obvious implication is that Willem recreated the Fishing Hamlet statues with his own spin, presumably to link their idea of metamorphosis to his work with the forest graves.
 This requires he witness the statues at that seaside village beforehand.